jurocknsail/yncrea-cloudcomputing/docs/github.md

 1. Sign Up to Github.com
 1. Install git on your workstation (with any package manager or from their [website](https://git-scm.com/downloads))
-1. From the Github web interface, create a new repository with the name "cloudcomputing".
+1. From the Github web interface, create a new repository with the name `yncrea-cloudcomputing-microservice`.
     It will serve as the base for the following days and all changes will be stored here.
 1. Follow the [instructions](https://help.github.com/en/github/importing-your-projects-to-github/adding-an-existing-project-to-github-using-the-command-line) on how to add existing source code into your newly created repository.
     Perform the indicated steps at the root of your project folder.

+    !!! info
+        A good practice is to {==**separate the micro services and the infra**==}.
+        From now on, each micro service will have its own git repository.
+        With the same logic, the infra as code will also have its own repo.

 1. Push your source code into your repository

     !!! info
         [Github Guides](https://guides.github.com/) is a good source of basic knowledge.
 Check it out :)

 ---